 The unlawful possession, use, consumption or distribution of drugs and/or alcohol by students or employees on College property or as a part of any College activity is prohibited.
-Violators will be prosecuted in accordance with applicable laws and ordinances and will be subject as well to disciplinary actions by the College, in conformance with The Student Catalog [located here: http://catalog.mccn.edu/content.php?catoid=14&navoid=990#Drug-Free Policy].
+Violators will be prosecuted in accordance with applicable laws and ordinances and will be subject as well to disciplinary actions by the College, in conformance with The Student Catalog [located here: http://Drug Free_Policy

 Sanctions for violations may include suspension, and/or termination/dismissal, as well as compulsory attendance at drug/alcohol education programs or other appropriate disciplinary measures.